Baptisms by Arizona priest presumed invalid due to error

 Hood was baptized again and ordained as a priest a second time.

-That same year Oklahoma, a new priest, the Rev. Zachary Boazman, learned that his baptism was invalid as well.

-Oklahoma City Archbishop Paul Coakley subsequently validated the marriages performed by Boazman, who was baptized and ordained again.
+Also in 2020, in Oklahoma, a new priest, the Rev. Zachary Boazman, learned that his baptism was invalid.
+Oklahoma City Archbishop Paul Coakley subsequently validated marriages performed by Boazman, who was baptized and ordained again.

 Katie Burke, a spokesperson for the Diocese of Phoenix, said rank-and-file Catholics brought the issue of Arango’s baptisms to the attention of the church.